tasmota/docs/docs/A4988-Stepper-Motor-Controller.md

 Thus the wish to install a high-torque stepper-motor (with shifting gear) was born.
 I could power it with mains instead of relying on a battery, control it over WiFi from my home automation hub.
 Tasmota now offers a way to do this!

-The **"TasmotaSmartCatFeeder"** circuit consists of a WeMos D1 mini, a A4988 controller, and two power supplies (5V&12V).
+The **"TasmotaSmartCatFeeder"** circuit consists of a WeMos D1 mini, an A4988 controller, and two power supplies (5V&12V).
 This all fits into the housing of the feeder and costs less than 50€!

 Virtually everything which has to be moved or rotated can be done now using these cheap components.
 It can be a window, door, shutter, cat or dog flap, a solar panel which follows the sun, a moving spotlight, PTZ-camera, or whatever.